learn-tdd-in/learntdd.in/vue/index.md

 });
 ```

-vue-test-util's API is different from Cypress's, but a lot of the test seems the same as the end-to-end test: we still enter a new message and click the send button.
+Vue Test Util's API is different from Cypress's, but a lot of the test seems the same as the end-to-end test: we still enter a new message and click the send button.
 But this is testing something very different.
-Instead of testing the whole app running together, we're testing just the NewMessageForm by itself.
+Instead of testing the whole app running together, we're testing just the `NewMessageForm` by itself.

 Run `yarn test:unit` to run the component test.
 We get the following error: